chinapedia/wikipedia.abstract.en/Page/Cape_Town.md

 Cape Town is not only a popular international tourist destination in South Africa, but Africa as a whole.
 This is due to its mild climate, natural setting, and well-developed infrastructure.
 The city has several well-known natural features that attract tourists, most notably Table Mountain,[74] which forms a large part of the Table Mountain National Park and is the back end of the City Bowl.
 Reaching the top of the mountain can be achieved either by hiking up, or by taking the Table Mountain Cableway.
 Cape Point is recognised as the dramatic headland at the end of the Cape Peninsula.[75]
 Many tourists also drive along Chapman's Peak Drive, a narrow road that links Noordhoek with Hout Bay, for the views of the Atlantic Ocean and nearby mountains.
 It is possible to either drive or hike up Signal Hill for closer views of the City Bowl and Table Mountain.[76]

-Clifton_Beachs.jpg is one of Cape Town's most famous beaches and is a significant tourist destination in its own right.]]
+is one of Cape Town's most famous beaches and is a significant tourist destination in its own right.]]
 Many tourists also visit Cape Town's beaches, which are popular with local residents.[77]
 Due to the city's unique geography, it is possible to visit several different beaches in the same day, each with a different setting and atmosphere.
 Though the Cape's water ranges from cold to mild, the difference between the two sides of the city is dramatic.
 While the Atlantic Seaboard averages annual water temperatures barely above that of coastal California around , the False Bay coast is much warmer, averaging between annually.
 This is similar to water temperatures in much of the Northern Mediterranean (for example Nice).
 In summer, False Bay water averages slightly over , with a common high.
 Beaches located on the Atlantic Coast tend to have very cold water due to the Benguela current which originates from the Southern Ocean, whilst the water at False Bay beaches may be warmer by up to at the same moment due to the influence of the warm Agulhas current.[78]
 It is a common misconception that False Bay is part of the Indian Ocean, with Cape Point being both the meeting point of the Indian and Atlantic Oceans, and the southernmost tip of Africa.
 The oceans in fact meet at the actual southernmost tip, Cape Agulhas, which lies approximately to the south east.
 The misconception is fuelled by the relative warmth of the False Bay water to the Atlantic Seaboard water, and the many confusing instances of "Two Oceans" in names synonymous with Cape Town, such as the Two Oceans Marathon, the Two Oceans Aquarium, and places such as Two Oceans wine farm.

-Boulders_Beach_Suedafrika.jpgs at Boulders Penguin Colony]] Both coasts are equally popular, although the beaches in affluent Clifton and elsewhere on the Atlantic Coast are better developed with restaurants and cafés, with a strip of restaurants and bars accessible to the beach at Camps Bay.
+s at Boulders Penguin Colony]] Both coasts are equally popular, although the beaches in affluent Clifton and elsewhere on the Atlantic Coast are better developed with restaurants and cafés, with a strip of restaurants and bars accessible to the beach at Camps Bay.
 The Atlantic seaboard, known as Cape Town's Riviera, is regarded as one of the most scenic routes in South Africa, along the slopes of the Twelve Apostles to the boulders and white sand beaches of Llandudno, which the route ending in Hout Bay, a diverse bustling suburb with a harbour and a seal island.
 This fishing village is flanked by the Constantia valley and the picturesque Chapman's Peak drive.
 Boulders Beach near Simon's Town is known for its colony of African penguins.[79]
 Surfing is popular and the city hosts the Red Bull Big Wave Africa surfing competition every year.

 The city has several notable cultural attractions.
 The Victoria & Alfred Waterfront, built on top of part of the docks of the Port of Cape Town, is the city's most visited tourist attraction.
 It is also one of the city's most popular shopping venues, with several hundred shops and the Two Oceans Aquarium.[80][81]
 The V&A also hosts the Nelson Mandela Gateway, through which ferries depart for Robben Island.[82]
 It is possible to take a ferry from the V&A to Hout Bay, Simon's Town and the Cape fur seal colonies on Seal and Duiker Islands.
 Several companies offer tours of the Cape Flats, a mostly Coloured township, and Khayelitsha, a mostly black township.[83]